vccimaging/MegapixelAO/README.md

 This repository contains:

 - An improved version of the wavefront solver described in [Ultra-high resolution coded wavefront sensor](https://www.osapublishing.org/abstract.cfm?uri=oe-25-12-13736) in MATLAB and CUDA:
-  - Linearized version, solver by either ADMM or conjugate gradient;
+  - Linearized version, solver is either ADMM or conjugate gradient;
   - Pyramid version.
 - Adaptive optics (AO) control code in C++ and CUDA: